“But then, indeed, when you did not know God, you served those which by nature are not gods.”

 Paul now appeals to the Galatians not to revert to the slavery of religion.
-They were under slavery to the religion of the Greco-Roman pantheon.
-Now legalists want to take them back to the slavery of the law, the slavery of religion.
-Paul appeals to them to stick with the grace principle and not revert to legalism (4:8-20).
+The Galatians were under slavery to the religion of the Greco-Roman pantheon.
+Now, legalists want to take them back to the slavery of the law, the slavery of religion.
+Paul appeals to them to remain with the grace principle and not revert to legalism (Ga 4:8-20).

 But then, indeed, when you did not know God,

-There was a point when the Galatians did not know the true God – life before Christ.
-The Jews were enslaved to the law, and the Gentile Galatians enslaved to idols of the pantheon.
-Why should the Gentiles go back into legalistic religion?
+There was a point when the Galatians did not know the true God – their life before Christ.
+The Jews were enslaved to the law, and the Gentile Galatians were enslaved to idols of the pantheon.
+Why should the Gentiles go back to legalistic religion?
 They already knew something about slavery to religion before the gospel came to them.

 you served those which by nature are not gods

-The polytheistic gods of the first century were not, by natural endowment, characteristics, or condition, true gods.
+The first century’s polytheistic gods were not true gods by natural endowment, characteristics, or condition.
 The very constitution of the plethora of gods in the Roman Empire was nil.
 Aphrodite and Zeus could not help them because they were not real.
-The Galatians themselves were in slavery to Zeus and Hermes (Acts 14:11-13), so they understood something about slavery to false gods.
-This sad form of slavery put them in subjection to dead gods utterly unable to help them.
+The Galatians were in slavery to Zeus and Hermes before their salvation (Acts 14:11-13), so they understood something about slavery to false gods.
+This sad form of slavery put them in subjection to dead gods, utterly unable to help them.
 How can something that does not have any existence help anyone?

 It is folly to revert to legalism.

-It is an amazing and alarming thing to watch Christians who came to grips with the grace principle revert back into legalism.
+Watching Christians who came to grips with the grace principle revert to legalism is astonishing and alarming.
 To embrace the gospel of grace of no works and no effort for salvation and then go back to a merit system is to lose sight of the work of Christ.